Coeur d'Alene, Idaho: 1900s

 In the 1990s, the Coeur d'Alene area starting experiencing substantial population growth; many of these initial transplants came from California, citing earthquakes, crime, and overcrowding as reasons for their move.
 This northward migration coincided with watershed events such as the 1992 Los Angeles riots and the 1994 Northridge earthquake.
 The surrounding area got increased tourist attention when Silverwood Theme Park, which opened in 1988 on an airstrip with an authentic steam train and carnival rides, installed the Corkscrew roller coaster in 1990 that it purchased from Knott's Berry Farm.
 Additional rides such as the Timber Terror and Tremors roller coasters in the 1990s and the 20 acre Boulder Beach water park in 2003 made Silverwood into a regional theme park, which attracts visitors primarily from the Spokane, Tri-Cities, and Seattle areas of Washington as well as some from the Canadian provinces of British Columbia and Alberta.

+2000s

 In 2014, McEuen Park on the downtown waterfront reopened to the public after undergoing a major $20 million renovation that transformed it from a park with baseball diamonds into a multi-use park with a variety of athletic facilities, a playground, and a dog park.
-The state of Idaho is the fastest-growing state in the country.
-According to Census Bureau data in 2018, the city and county were among the fastest growing metropolitan areas in the nation with a net migration of about 3,200 residents from 2015 to 2016.
+According to Census Bureau data in 2018, the city and county were among the fastest growing metropolitan areas in the nation.
 The newest transplants are still mainly from other western states and are moving for economic as well as political reasons, seeking a lower cost of living, more affordable housing, an outdoor lifestyle, and a place that is more conservative.

+In June 2020, during George Floyd protests, armed civilians patrolled the streets of downtown Coeur d'Alene, citing a desire to protect businesses from potential looting.
+No violent incidents occurred.

+In June 2022, 31 members of the hate group Patriot Front, including leader Thomas Rousseau, were arrested after appearing at the city's Pride parade.
+The group maintains an active presence in Coeur d'Alene.

+In 2023, the city was noted as a target of American Redoubt-related immigration.

+Firefighters responding to a brush fire near Coeur d'Alene on June 29, 2025 were ambushed by a sniper gunfire.
+Two firefighters were killed.
+The sniper, 20-year-old Wess Roley, was found dead several hours later.
+The fire was thought to have been purposely set to enable the ambush.